Energy-Saving-Trust/Design-System/components/table-of-contents.md

 # Table of Contents

-Table of Contents documentation goes here.
+The Table of contents component lets users see and navigate to different sections within a long informational page.

 ## Example: